The terms "ethical" and "sustainable" are frequently used synonymously in the realm of fashion for good.

 How is sustainable fashion good?

-Besides consuming a lot of water, clothing production also pollutes our freshwater, as toxic chemicals from the production process quickly find their way into waterways.
+In addition to using a lot of water, the production of garments also pollutes our freshwater since harmful chemicals from the manufacturing process easily enter waterways.